stxphcodes/ytbacklinks/ui/README.md

-# UI
+UI

-UI behind yt backlinks.
-It is a nextjs app that uses tailwind css for styling.
+UI for [YoutubeBacklinks](https://youtubebacklinks.com).
+It is a Nextjs app written in Typesecript and styled with TailwindCSS.

 ## Local development

+### Requirements

+### Run via docker-compose
 1. `docker-compose up --build`